isomerpages/mas-moneysense/_insurance-protection/Understanding Life Insurance.md

 insurer incorporated in Singapore.</p>
 <p>Singapore Deposit Insurance Corporation (SDIC) provides protection for
 guaranteed benefits of life insurance policies, subject to applicable limits.</p>
-<p>For example, individual life and voluntary group life policies, there
+<p>For example, for individual life and voluntary group life policies, there
 is a limit of S$500,000 for the guaranteed sum assured and S$100,000 for the guaranteed surrender value per life assured per insurer.</p>
 <p>What does "per life assured per insurer" mean?
 If you have several life